 3.1.
 Carbon stocks under reduced precipitation: functional diversity do matter

 The 50% reduction in precipitation caused a widespread carbon stocks depletion along the basin, including total carbon losses in some grid cells in both model approaches (Fig. 2a and b).
 The total carbon loss was similar between the two modeling approaches (~60%), however, the spatial pattern along the studied region showed clear differences between modeling approaches.
-The TB-approach was able to maintain carbon stocks in some areas where no PFTs survived in the PFT-approach.
+In the TB-approach was able to maintain carbon stocks in some areas where no PFTs survived in the PFT-approach.
 This was more evident in the central Amazon and in naturally drier areas, such as the transition between the Amazon forest and the savannah (Cerrado) in the southeast region.
-Furthermore, carbon losses in the TB-approach presented a smoother gradient between a grid cell value and its neighboring cells and across different basin regions, unlike in the PFT-approach, that showed much sharper differences within grid cells.
+Furthermore, carbon losses in the TB-approach displayed a smoother gradient between a grid cell value and its neighboring cells and across different basin regions, unlike in the PFT-approach, that showed much sharper differences within grid cells.
 Unexpectedly, in grid cells where both modeling approaches maintained at least a minimum carbon stock, the PFT-approach presented higher values when compared to those from the TB-approach (Fig. 2a and b).

 Specific plant compartments showed different patterns of changes when comparing the two modeling approaches (Fig. 2c and d for fine roots, Fig. SM.2 for leaves and ABGW).
 None of the compartments showed an increase in carbon stock with precipitation reduction, except for the fine roots compartment in the TB-approach (blue areas in Fig. 2d), which was most evident in the transitions from humid and evergreen forest to the Brazilian savannahs and in the northwest region of the basin.
 The increased investment in fine roots resulted in higher root:shoot ratio in the TB-approach, with an average increase of 74.7%, in contrast to an average decrease of 7.7% for the PFT-approach.